-- 1. Select the contrast icon or activate the contrast option in the menu to display the color adjustment bar - 2.
-Drag the bar or use the rotary knob to set the value.
+- 1. Select the contrast icon or activate the contrast option in the menu to display the color adjustment bar - Drag the bar up or down to get the desired contrast setting or select Auto contrast. - → Note: We recommend that you use Auto contrast.